ULL-ESIT-PL/proposal-left-side/README.md

 ## Status

-This proposal is currently an  internal draft of the authors.
+This proposal is currently an  internal draft.

 ## Contributors